JosephHeydorn/MakeCode-Tutorials/docs/projects/Thermostat-Demo.md

 ## Step 3

-Next lets grab a greater than or equal too comparison and place an analog read in the left bubble.
+Next lets grab a less than or equal too comparison from the logic tab and place an analog read in the left bubble.
 Then lets change the value of the other bubble to 600.
 It should be "Analog 0 ≤ 600".
 Lastly we just need to place it at the very top of the where it says "true".
 That ends the first section.

 ```blocks
 basic.forever(function () {